liuch37/sar-pytorch/README.md

 # Show, Attend and Read - A PyTorch Implementation

-Implementation of Show, Attend and Read: A Simple and Strong Baseline for Irregular Text Recognition in AAAI 2019, with PyTorch.
+Implementation of Show, Attend and Read: A Simple and Strong Baseline for Irregular Text Recognition in AAAI 2019, with PyTorch >= v1.4.0.

 ## Task